Whistleblower Policy

 This Policy presumes that individuals will act in good faith and will not make false accusations.
 An individual who knowingly makes false statements or disclosures may be subject to disciplinary actions.

 Whenever possible, employees should try to resolve issues of wrongdoing by reporting them directly to their supervisor or to the next level of management as needed.
-However, if the employee does not feel comfortable reporting to a supervisor or does not feel the complaint is being handled appropriately, the employee should report the issue to the Assistant Vice President (AVP) of Internal Audit.
+However, if the employee does not feel comfortable reporting to a supervisor or does not feel the complaint is being handled appropriately, the employee should report the issue to the Compliance Manager.
 If the employee does not feel comfortable reporting this to someone within the Company, they may report directly to a member of the Audit Committee or the External Audit Partner.
 The contact information for these individuals will be distributed to employees annually.

-Any individual wishing to make a confidential and anonymous submission according to this Policy should address his or her concerns in writing and forward the same to the AVP of Internal Audit, or other appropriate individual, in a sealed envelope marked with “CONFIDENTIAL”.
+Any individual wishing to make a confidential and anonymous submission according to this Policy should address his or her concerns in writing and forward the same to the Director of Internal Audit, or other appropriate individual, in a sealed envelope marked with:

 808 US Hwy 18 W